 NWEA (Northwest Evaluation Association) Tests: Computerized benchmark tests that are adaptive and offered in Reading and Math.
 When taking the test, the difficulty of each question is based on how well a student answers.
 If the student answers correctly, the questions become more difficult.
-If the student answers incorrectly, the questions become more difficult.
-If the student answers incorrectly, the questions become more difficult.
+If the student answers incorrectly, the questions become easier.